kubesphere/website/content/en/blogs/porter-in-cncf-landscape.md

 ![Porter](https://ap3.qingstor.com/kubesphere-website/docs/porter.png)

 All Porter codes are open source and documents are available in [GitHub](https://github.com/kubesphere/porter).
 You are welcome to star and use it.

+## Porter Showcase in KubeCon

+{{< youtube EjU1yAVxXYQ >}}

 ## Porter Installation

-Porter has been deployed and tested in two environments so far as below.
+Porter has been deployed and tested in three environments so far as below.
 You can see more details in GitHub about the deployment, test and process by clicking the link below.
 It is recommended to have a try:

 - [Deploy Porter on Bare Metal Kubernetes Cluster](https://github.com/kubesphere/porter/blob/master/doc/deploy_baremetal.md)
 - [Test in the QingCloud Platform Using a Simulated Router](https://github.com/kubesphere/porter/blob/master/doc/zh/simulate_with_bird.md)